Effects of round-to-nearest and stochastic rounding in the numerical solution of the heat equation in low precision: Numerical results

 In Figure \ref{fig:solplot} (right) we observe that stagnation occurs even for zero initial conditions.
 In this case, however, stagnation occurs gradually as the mesh size (hence $\Delta t$) decreases, each time leading to different steady-state solutions.
 Furthermore, the steady-state solution seems to approach the zero initial condition as $\Delta t\rightarrow 0$.
 SR on the other hand is again impervious to stagnation and the bfloat16 results are as accurate as the working precision allows.
 In both plots we also observe that while RtN preserves symmetry due to its deterministic nature, SR does not.
 We note, however, that the asymmetry in the SR results is barely visible in the figure.

 \textbf{Note:} From now on we set $\uu_0=G=1$ in all the numerical experiments.

-\begin{remark} In our numerical experiments, the computation of the matrix-vector product $-A\hat{\bm{U}}^n$ via two first-order differences (as described in Section \ref{subsec:matvecs}) always resulted to be exact in all dimensions.
+\begin{remark} In our numerical experiments, the computation of the matrix-vector product $-A\widehat{\bm{U}}^n$ via two first-order differences (as described in Section \ref{subsec:matvecs}) always resulted to be exact in all dimensions.
 This behavior is likely a consequence of $h$ being a power of $2$.
 Conversely, using a direct second-order difference introduced rounding errors growing like $(h^{-2})$, as predicted by Statement 1 of Theorem \ref{th:2firstorderdiff2}.
 We do not show the latter results here for the sake of brevity. \end{remark}

-\paragraph{Local rounding errors.} In Figure \ref{fig:local2D_RtN_SR} we plot the worst-observed local rounding errors arising from the solution of the 2D test problem as a function of the timestep $\Delta t$.
-The 1D and 3D results are qualitatively similar and we do not show them here.
+\paragraph{Local rounding errors} In Figure \ref{fig:local2D_RtN_SR} we plot the worst-observed local rounding errors arising from the solution of the 2D test problem as a function of the timestep $\Delta t$.
+The 1D and 3D results, and the behavior of higher-order methods such as RK4 and RKC2 are qualitatively similar and we do not show them here.
 Recall that here $\lambda$ is fixed and is the same for both FE and BE (we investigate how $\lambda$ affects the BE results later).
 We consider three cases: 1) We use the delta form of the timestepping scheme and we use the more refined second-order differencing strategy (``delta form'' in the figure).
 2) We use the delta form, but we directly use a second order difference (``naive matvec'' in the figure).
 3) We do not use the delta form.
 We adopt the following error measures for the local rounding errors: